Regulations

 NFIB Advocacy on Regulations

-NFIB is also actively advocating against regulations that will harm small businesses.
-Federal agencies need to do a better job of analyzing the effects of their rules on small businesses and allow more opportunities for small business input.
+NFIB is actively advocating against regulations that will harm small businesses.
+Federal agencies must do better when analyzing the effects of their rules on small businesses and allow more opportunities for small business input.

-Here are some of the most recent comments NFIB has submitted to the White House and various federal agencies:
+Recently submitted comments from NFIB to the White House and various federal agencies includes:

 © 2001 - 2024 National Federation of Independent Business.
 All Rights Reserved.
 Terms and Conditions | Privacy